 Who is working with hazing prevention?

 A local hazing prevention coalition meets regularly to discuss on-going prevention, education, and awareness.
 The coalition is comprised of staff, faculty, and students from across campus departments.
-Below is a list of the membership for 2016-17.
+Christopher Mulvihill, Associate Dean of Students, serves as the Chair.

 What is the mission of the coalition?